kanej/kanej-assignment/docs/how-would-you-improve-this-assignment.md

 If it is established that node.js logging to postgres is not enough to meet our performance requirements, based on load identified in the requirements, I would suggest the following:

-* Split the administration and proxing into separate apps
+* Split the administration and proxying into separate apps
 * Assuming a bottleneck is found my first guess would be the postgres check for a disabled api key (and load testing could be used to confirm this).
 My instinct is that the list of banned api keys should be read from redis by the proxy, with the administration app responsible for keeping redis and the postgres database in sync.
 * With the proxy only touching Redis when serving a request, it can be scaled horizontally and a reverse proxy put in front of the proxy servers.
 * The IPFS daemon can be clustered as well, see ipfs-cluster.